MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-210.md

 # MR Input 210: Gaze

 [Gaze](gaze.md) is the first form of input and reveals the user's intent and awareness.
-Holograms 210 (aka Project Explorer) is a deep dive into gaze-related concepts for Windows Mixed Reality.
+MR Input 210 (aka Project Explorer) is a deep dive into gaze-related concepts for Windows Mixed Reality.
 We will be adding contextual awareness to our cursor and holograms, taking full advantage of what your app knows about the user's gaze.

 >[!VIDEO https://www.youtube.com/embed/yKAttGduVp0]

 We have a friendly astronaut here to help you learn gaze concepts.
-In [Holograms 101](holograms-101.md), we had a simple cursor that just followed your gaze.
+In [MR Basics 101](holograms-101.md), we had a simple cursor that just followed your gaze.
 Today we're moving a step beyond the simple cursor:

 * We're making the cursor and our holograms gaze-aware: both will change based on where the user is looking - or where the user is *not* looking.
 This makes them context-aware.
 * We will add feedback to our cursor and holograms to give the user more context on what is being targeted.
 This feedback can be audio and visual.